rschristopher/ischristtrue.com/src/truth.md

  the means with which we *make sense* of the world around us.
-The divine truth, this Spirit of Truth, must be the source of logic and reason -- the means given to us to *make sense* of the world.
+The divine truth, this Spirit of Truth, must be the source of logic and reason
+ (which are merely
+ the means given to us to *make sense* of the world).